SpielmannLab/Stelzer-et-al.-Culturing-human-bone-and-bone-marrow-in-a-3D-environment/README.md

 Run **/5_sc_multi_sample/**```sc_multi_sample_main.sh```   to integrate individual seurat objects using harmony.
 This wrapper calls a Nextflow script sc_multi_sample.nf, which combines the data, performs dimensionality reduction, clustering and DE gene analysis.
 This is run in the conda environment *scVelocity.yml*.

 Seurat object meta columns **Annotation, Sample Type, and Sample were added using Seurat v4 and standard R packages**.
+Annotation was determined based on and in accordance with marker genes from publicly available sources.

 Run **/6_make_plots/**```make_plots_sbatch.sh```   to generate figures presented in the manuscript.